nanoos-pnw/NCEI-archiving/DOGAMI/README_Archive.md

   - Date of most recent survey
   - Projection used in this dataset

-## NANOOS - DOGAMI Oregon Beach and Shoreline Mapping Analysis Program (OBSMAP) dataset for the Bayocean Spit Littoral Cell
+## NANOOS - DOGAMI Oregon Beach and Shoreline Mapping Analysis Program (OBSMAP) dataset for the Rockaway Littoral Cell

 - [DOGAMI: Oregon Department of Geological and Mineral Industries](https://www.oregongeology.org)
 - [NANOOS: Northwest Association of Networked Ocean Observing System](http://www.nanoos.org)